chuncaohenli/raiden_deep_learning/Final Report.md

     * Split render and computation

       During training process, we don't render the screen and show the training process on the screen.
 Thus, we speed up the training process.
+   4. Results

+        After training for 300000 timesteps, the agent can play the game for about 1 minute.
+It knows how to avoid crashing with enemies.
+But it always stay in a small area and can not find the best way to shoot the enemy to get a higher score.
+      //todo gif image

+### 2. PPO

+## Technical issues

 ### Cloud server video service
     When we train our model in cloud services, the following errors will come